Sold Out. Join the Waitlist.

 Hike about 7 kilometers (4.35 miles) on the Mistérios Negros trail, which starts near the site of the last volcanic eruption on Terceira in 1761.
 Learn about this incredible landscape while traversing uneven trails, over hardened lava flows, and volcanic rock.
 The highlight of the day is a visit to the Algar do Carvão lava caves, which are a naturally formed tunnel of air developed under the warm lava.
 Approximate travel time: 1 hr by private vehicle; 5-6 hours hiking

-Our trip concludes today, and you may depart Angra do Heroísmo at any time.
+There are no planned activities today, so you may depart Angra do Heroísmo at any time.
+If you wish to extend your stay in Angra do Heroísmo, consider booking post-tour accommodation with us.
+Please note that check-out time from the hotel is usually mid-morning, but luggage storage services are available at the reception desk.
 Want more adventure?
-Book two or more GEEO trips in the same year and receive a discount!
-GEEO will give you 10% off of the lesser value program(s) (up to 3 programs).
-If you don’t see a program that interests you that pairs with this trip, but still would like to extend your time abroad, let us know.
-We will work with you to find a non-teacher trip from our tour operator’s much larger catalog.
-Even better, if you are an educator, we can still offer you a discounted price on the trip you choose!
+Book two or more GEEO programs in the same school year and receive a discount!
+GEEO will give you 10% off of the lesser value program(s) (up to 3 programs per year).
+If you would like to extend your time abroad but don't see another GEEO program that interests you, let us know.
+We can work with you to find a trip from our tour operator’s much larger catalog.
+Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any additional tours that you book.

 Details